Best Topical Finasteride

 What is finasteride?

 Finasteride is a 5-alpha reductase inhibitor, which means that it can dramatically reduce the rate at which the enzyme 5-alpha reductase converts testosterone into dihydrotestosterone (DHT).
-It was originally developed to combat the symptoms of benign prostatic hyperplasia (BPH), for which its dose was 5mg daily.
+The oral form is traditionally used to combat the symptoms of benign prostatic hyperplasia (BPH), for which its dose was 5mg daily.

-The drug’s potential to stop hair loss and even regrow hair was soon recognized, and shortly after finasteride was approved for use in BPH patients, its prescription for hair loss under the brand name Propecia became extremely common.
+The drug’s potential to stop hair loss and even regrow hair was soon recognized.
+Not long after finasteride was approved for use in BPH patients, its prescription for hair loss under the brand name Propecia became extremely common.
 But how does a drug designed to address a prostate issue work to stop hair loss?

 How finasteride can stop hair loss

 To be clear, finasteride is not a suitable treatment for all types of hair loss.
-It’s particularly well-suited to treating androgenetic alopecia, also known as pattern baldness.
-Fortunately for many men, this is the most common cause of hair loss.
+It’s particularly well-suited to treating androgenetic alopecia, also known as male or female pattern baldness.
+Fortunately, androgenetic alopecia is the most common cause of hair loss.

 Androgenetic alopecia has “androgen” right there in the name, and finasteride is known as an anti-androgen.
 Its activity blunts a specific process in the life cycle of testosterone in the body.
 Normally, your body would convert a certain amount of testosterone into DHT, which is a critical component of sexual development in men.
-But too much DHT can be a bad thing.
+But while some DHT is necessary for sexual development, too much can cause prostate issues and hair loss over time.

 When circulating DHT makes its way to the scalp, excessive amounts of it can cause damage to hair follicles, leading to their dormancy and eventual death.
 Finasteride’s ability to reduce the rate at which your body produces DHT helps to ensure that your healthy follicles stay healthy and that dormant follicles have a chance to come back online.